 I’m not sure I would have made the flight if I had been in high heels.

 12. Be prepared for potential ear issues when flying with a baby.

 Ear issues were one of my biggest concerns prior to flying.

-I read extensively on this subject and virtually everyone recommends trying to have your baby drinking during the take-off and landing.
+I read extensively on this subject and virtually everyone recommends trying to have your baby drink during the take-off and landing.
 The sucking motion counterbalances the change in cabin pressure and will usually prevent ear issues.

 Another great method is to have your baby sleep and they will adjust automatically.